Freakwill/incremental-linear/README.md

       receive data
       create a model (set warm_start=True)

           coef: [0.78053444 1.17193856 0.        ]
           training score: 0.9860162630232226

       save the model
       load the model
       receive new data
       previous coef: [0.78053444 1.17193856 0.        ]
               flag: True (if False, then partial_fit will raise an error!)

           coef: [1.30151375 0.80216628 0.        ]
           training score: 0.9772172406517436
           important features: (0, 1)

 ## Numerical Experiment
 See `examples` folder.
-Just run `script.py`, it will produce a file as the result.
+Just run `script.py`, it will produce a file as the result.B